Strabismus project

 Project Summary

 Strabismus (squint or crossed eyes) is one of the most common and debilitating eye disorders in childhood.
 Individuals with this condition cannot align the two eyes to look at the same visual object.
 The current treatment is visual correction followed by surgery of the muscles that move the eyes in the eye sockets.
 This treatment does not work in everyone.
 In many children the eye misalignment persists and a majority of those treated do not regain normal vision.
 Visual problems may prevent the children from performing well academically, competing successfully in sports, and pursuing some occupations.
-The appearance of “crossed” eyes leads to low self-esteem and social difficulties.
+The appearance of “crossed” eyes can lead to low self-esteem and social difficulties.

 The reason the treatment does not work could be that it does not address the root cause of the disease.
 It is not known what causes strabismus.
 To precisely control where we look, the brain has access to information about the rotation of each eye in the eye sockets.
-One source of such information is called ‘oculoproprioception’.
+One source of such information is called ‘proprioception’.
 It is provided by stretch receptors in the muscles that rotate the eye.
 We have observed in healthy adults that when one eye is passively rotated in complete darkness, the other eye mirrors this rotation, albeit with a smaller amplitude.
 We are proposing to test for the first time the hypothesis that the misalignment of the eyes in strabismus might be caused by inaccurate oculoproprioception.

 Answering this question is challenging for several reasons.
-First,animal models of strabismus are inadequate for understanding the role of oculoproprioception in human disease, as there are inter-species differences in anatomy and function.
+First, animal models of strabismus are inadequate for understanding the role of oculoproprioception in human disease, as there are inter-species differences in anatomy and function.
 Second, because corrective strabismus surgery itself affects oculoproprioception, one would need to examine before surgical intervention, in early childhood.

 To address these challenges, we will pool resources, knowledge, and expertise across several institutions.
 The project has two main aims.
 First, we will adapt behavioural tasks previously used in adults to assess whether the passive movement of one eye has a smaller impact on the movement of the other eye in 4- to 5-year-old children with strabismus relative to healthy controls.
 Second, we will identify how the healthy brain orchestrates the coupling between the movement of the eyes.
 The hypothesis is that brain areas that receive proprioceptive input, drive the activity of brainstem areas that control the extraocular muscles.